-Jacqui Grant is best known for her black and white portrait paintings and drawings of women that investigate how people like to present themselves.
-Jacqui say that, 'in these selfies obsessed times where people take hundreds of pictures, use filters and still aren’t happy with their results, keeping a positive self-image is hard.
-As women we are valued more for our youth and looks than anything else; we are bombarded with unrealistic and unattainable images of what we ‘should’ look like, which has a real impact on our mental health and sense of self.’
+Jacqui Grant is best known for her black and white cinematic portrait paintings and drawings of women.
+She investigates how people like to present themselves 'in these selfies obsessed times' where 'people take hundreds of pictures, use filters and still aren’t happy with their results'.

 Grant’s most recent work has come through accumulating generations of her own family’s photographs, including images of herself taken at various stages of her life.
 Whereas the sensitive and detailed pencil drawings made of her family members reveal love and affection, the drawings she makes of herself often show a more troubled relationship with her own self image.
 Her work, 'Boasting Book', references the concertina photo books her grandmas kept in their handbags, to 'show her off to their friends.
 It was the iphone of the times’.